M3nozzi/coronaGraph/README.md

 # CoronaGraph
-That's a plataform to have data about covid19 around the world.
+That's a platform to have data about covid19 around the world.
 We can see global data and data for each country.
 If you would like to know more about this project click on this [link](https://www.coronagraph.tk/).

 # About the data